Poisson limit theorems for the Robinson-Schensted correspondence and for the multi-line Hammersley process: Introduction

 converges in distribution, as $n\to\infty$, to a family of $k+1$ independent Poisson point processes on $\R$ with the intensity $\frac{1}{\sqrt{w}}$.

-The above statement remains true for $w=1$ but the limit in this case is a family of $k+1$ independent Poisson point processes on the negative halfline $\R_-$ with the unit intensity. \end{corollary} See \cref{sec:proof-localP} for the details of the proof.
+The above statement remains true for $w=1$ but the limit in this case is a~family of $k+1$ independent Poisson point processes on the negative halfline $\R_-$ with the unit intensity. \end{corollary}

+The key ingredient of the proof is to use some symmetries of the RSK algorithm which allow to interchange the roles of the insertion tableau and the recording tableau, see \cref{sec:proof-localP} for the details.

-We were inspired to state \cref{coro:localP,coro:localQ} by the work of Azangulov \cite{AzangulovThesis2020} who studied fluctuations of the last entry in the bottom row of $P^{(n)}$ around $w=1$; more specifically he proved that converges in distribution to the exponential distribution $\operatorname{Exp}(1)$.
+We were inspired to state \cref{coro:localP,coro:localQ} by the work of Azangulov \cite{AzangulovThesis2020} who studied fluctuations of the last entry in the bottom row of $P^{(n)}$ around $w=1$; more specifically he proved that the (shifted and rescaled) last entry in the bottom row converges in law to the exponential distribution $\operatorname{Exp}(1)$.

+\subsection{The idea behind the proof: the link between the Ulam's problem and the Hammersley's assumption $\alpha$}

+The key idea behind the proof of \cref{thm:poisson-growth-Plancherel} lies in the intimate interplay between \emph{the Ulam's problem} and \emph{the Hammersley's assumption $\alpha$} which was already subject to investigation by several researchers in this field.